eliark/eliark-iso/README.md

 # then you can use my arch1 script to install a desktop and many other things.

-# in this one you also need to change the username in line ##
+# in this one you also need to change the username in line 173 or in option #6 to what you want

+sudo nano arch1

+     adduser username wheel ;;

+# change username to what you want (you may also want to change it in line ## but it is just cosmetic)

+# ctrl-X then y then enter

 # then run (as root)